jogi-k/ftp-test/README.md

 # ftp-test

-Just a plian test for ftp-ing stuff with github actions onto my webspace
+Just a plain test for ftp-ing stuff with github actions onto my webspace